xytis/xytis.github.io/content/story/ravnica_s06.md

 --"Then maybe you want to stay and find out?"- Nai retorted picking up the pace after Wataru and the others.

-Moments later, barely outrunning the beetle the party dove into the tunnel they came here through.
+Moments later, barely outrunning the beetle, the party dove into the tunnel they came here through.
 Beast slammed hard into the wall, making a dust cloud which covered the entrance.
 Muddy tunnel gave in and collapsed in front of the party.
 Mud and water clogged the way forward, but in a moment it fell down again,